aubreymoore/Scaevola-dieback/experimental.md

 Based solely on images, Dr. Hulcr suggests that the beetle is a species of *Pityophthoros*:

-Email from Jiri Hulcr to Aubrey Moore, June 18, 2017:
+> Email from Jiri Hulcr to Aubrey Moore, June 18, 2017:

-> It does indeed look like a Pityophthorus of some sort.
+> It does indeed look like a *Pityophthorus* of some sort.
 Which is interesting: that is a nightmare of a genus, composed of dozens of species which are difficult to identify.
 Species outside of the continental US and Europe may not be identifiable at all,  but I will postpone that judgement until after I have a chance to see the individuals that you sent.

 > Nearly all Pityophthorus are harmless little things.
-There is one species in California that attacks live twigs of pines, and thent ehre is the big one: Pityophthorus juglandis, a recently emerged major pest of walnuts.
-Besides these two, no pityophthorus is known as a pest of healthy plants.
+There is one species in California that attacks live twigs of pines, and then there is the big one: *Pityophthorus juglandis*, a recently emerged major pest of walnuts.
+Besides these two, no *Pityophthorus* is known as a pest of healthy plants.

 > Do you know more about the health status of the attacked bushes?
 Any external or preexisting condition?
 Drought or flooding, excessive irrigation, too much salt, or pesticide runoff?